hatfieldlibrary/bookreader--kiosk/README.md

 will be overwritten.
 The `dist` directory contains code that can be deployed to a web server as is or incorporated into another project or publication.

-If you want to use this code base for different projects, you may want to fork the repository.
+Since compiled code is replaced, if you want to develop and maintain multiple projects you may want to copy or fork the repository.

 ## Sample Kiosk Screen Shots